“Trash Walker” Anna Sacks Finds Treasure in New York City’s Garbage

 New York City's trash is this woman's treasure, and she's using her platform to fight our culture of excess waste.

-Working at an investment bank in New York City in the early 2010s, Anna Sacks was living the life—just not the life she wanted.
+Working at an investment bank in New York City in the mid-2010s, Anna Sacks was living the life—just not the life she wanted.
 Sure, she was happy.
 But she wanted to do something that felt important and was fulfilling on a deeper level.

 “One of the things that really stuck with me from Adamah, which means ‘Earth’ in Hebrew, was how little waste they produced and how they handled the waste they did have, primarily through composting,” she says.
 “And I just thought, ‘Why aren’t we doing that here?’
 I’d walk around my neighborhood and was shocked at how many bags of waste were piled up.
 I began to wonder, ‘What is actually in all those bags and recycling bins on the curbs?'”